- About Hunger

 - Get Involved

-Heather Hardinger is director of workforce strategy and programs at Taney County Partnership, a public-private partnership for economic development in southwest Missouri.
+Heather Hardinger is chief diversity, equity, and inclusion officer at CoxHealth and serves on the City Council of Springfield, Missouri.
+She is formerly director of workforce strategy and programs at Taney County Partnership, a public-private partnership for economic development in southwest Missouri.
 She leads the Bread for the World Team in Springfield and was a 2010 Bread for the World Hunger Justice Leader.
 Hardinger is a passionate anti-hunger advocate, active in causes at the local, state, and national level.
-She chairs the advisory committee for Safe to Sleep, an overnight shelter for women in Springfield, and is an appointee to the City of Springfield’s Mayor’s Commission for Human Rights and Community Relations.
 She holds a Bachelor of Arts in International-Multicultural Studies and a Master of Political Science from American Public University.
-She is Assemblies of God
+Hardinger is Assemblies of God.
+Springfield, Missouri.

 “As you therefore have received Christ Jesus the Lord, continue to live your lives in him, rooted and built up in him and established in faith.”
 These words from Colossians 2:6 remind us of the faith that is active in love for our neighbors.